 For current Happenings at Union Station, click here.

-Take a walk outside of the train station
+Take a walk outside the train station

 Jump on the L.A.
 Metro

-The Civic Center Red Line stop puts you within a block or two of the Disney Concert Hall, The Music Center, City Hall, Grand Park, and the Broad Museum.
+The B Line stop puts you within a block or two of the Disney Concert Hall, The Music Center, City Hall, Grand Park, and the Broad Museum.
+It ends in North Hollywood with stops at Hollywood and Vine and the Walk of Fame, Highland and Hollywood, and Universal Studios.

 Los Angeles Union Station